sueddeutsche/handlebars-render-loader/README.md

 # Handlebars Render Loader

+`npm install handlebars-render-loader --save-dev`

 Loads and compiles handlebars-files to html and returns it as a string.
 Additionally resolves and register all missing partials as a webpack-url (relative or absolute from a module).
 A missing partial must either be

 - a relative path, starting with "./" or "../" or
 - an absolute path within a module, which has no starting "/". i.e. {{> szig-frontend-toolkit/components/..}}

 ## Usage